tkaitchuck/aHash/README.md

 When FX hash is operating on a 4 or 8 bite input such as a u32 or a u64, it reduces to multiplying the input by a fixed constant.
 This is a bad hashing algorithm because it means that lower bits can never be influenced by any higher bit.
-In the context of a hashmap where the low order bits are being used to determine which bucket to put an item in, this isn't any better than the identity function.
+In the context of a hashmap where the low order bits are used to determine which bucket to put an item in, this isn't any better than the identity function.
 Any keys that happen to end in the same bit pattern will all collide.
 Some examples of where this is likely to occur are:

 * Strings encoded in base64
 * Null terminated strings (when working with C code)